-Take this little True/False quiz to test your knowledge about video interviewing and the potential for?discrimination.?
-What many people don’t know is that?the EEOC has evaluated video interviewing and given a favorable opinion.
+What many people don’t know is that the EEOC has evaluated video interviewing and given a favorable opinion.
 According to the EEOC, video interviewing and in-person interviewing are equivalent.
 Once you make the decision to fill a position, you’re not incurring any more risk by video interviewing than you are by interviewing candidates in the more traditional in-person way.
 Learn more about the extra steps Modern Hire takes for further protection for our clients, and check out our webinar presentation by Les Rosen, employment attorney and founder and CEO of Employment Screening Resources.
-Continuing reading.

 4 Need-to-Know Facts About Job Candidates in 2016

 In our quest to design strategies for engagement, and plan out what we want job seekers to know about our organization, it’s easy to lose sight of a simple fact: Engagement is a two-way street.
 If TA strategies for engaging job seekers don’t account for their preferences and behaviors, our best work won’t deliver on the goal.
 So as we prepare to engage candidates this year, I thought it would be helpful to take a look at how candidates searched for jobs in 2015.
 We know 40% of job candidates are choosing mobile for their Modern Hire video interviews.
 Yet here’s another piece of data: 72% of the job families our clients hire for using video interviewing could be categorized as professional or salaried.
-When we cross these two data points, it’s clear that it isn’t just rookies choosing to use mobile to do their job interviews; it’s a mix of both entry-level and higher company positions.
-For three more vital candidate stats, continue reading.
+When we cross these two data points, it’s clear that it isn’t just new job seekers choosing to use mobile to do their job interviews; it’s a mix of both entry-level and higher company positions.

 Video Interviewing & Discrimination Risk: What TA Leaders Need to Know